-2. Dynamicists' Objections to Representations and the Control Theory Framework
+7.3 Dynamicists' Objections to Representations and the Control Theory Framework

-Beginning in the 1990s, cognitive scientists' and neuroscientists' practice of ascribing representations has been challenged by theorists advocating dynamical systems accounts of cognitive activity.
-Sometimes these criticisms have focused on representations involving specific types of vehicles, notably the language-like representations employed in symbolic theories.
+Beginning in the 1990s, theorists advocating dynamical systems accounts of cognitive activity have challenged cognitive scientists' and neuroscientists' practice of ascribing mental representations.
+Sometimes their criticisms have focused on representations involving specific types of vehicles, notably the language-like representations employed in symbolic theories.
 But often the critics have targeted anything that might be construed as a representation.
-Van Gelder addressed his challenge to "pretty much any reasonable characterization, based around a core idea of some state of a system which, by virtue of some general representational scheme, stands in for some further state of affairs, thereby enabling the system to behave appropriately with respect to that state of affairs" (van Gelder, 1995, p.
-351).
+Van Gelder addressed his challenge to

+$[\ldots]$ pretty much any reasonable characterization, based around a core idea of some state of a system which, by virtue of some general representational scheme, stands in for some further state of affairs, thereby enabling the system to behave appropriately with respect to that state of affairs. (van Gelder 1995, 351)

 The maps advanced by neuroscientists clearly fall within the scope of his challenge.
-To point the way towards accounting for cognition without appealing to representations, van Gelder presented the centrifugal governor that James Watt devised for the steam engine, which van Gelder maintains is "preferable to the Turing machine as a landmark for models of cognition" (p.
-381).
+To point the way towards accounting for cognition without appealing to representations, van Gelder presented the centrifugal governor that James Watt devised for the steam engine, which van Gelder maintains is "preferable to the Turing machine as a landmark for models of cognition" (van Gelder 1995, 381).

 The governor is designed to regulate the flow of steam powering an engine such that the engine maintains as constant a speed as possible despite intermittent variability in load (e.g., from commercial sewing machines driven by the engine).
 Its key components are a spindle and two attached arms, each hinged with a heavy ball at the end.
-The left side of Figure 1 shows how one end of the governor is linked to the throttle valve used to modulate the supply of steam to the engine cylinder and the other end is directly connected to a flywheel or equivalent device.
+Figure 1 on the next page shows how one end of the governor is linked to the throttle valve used to modulate the supply of steam to the engine cylinder and the other end is directly connected to a flywheel or equivalent device.
 (This vintage diagram omits the rest of the engine, including the cylinder, the piston, and the output shaft and belt that drive the flywheel.
 Absent this primary mechanism, there would be nothing for the governor to govern.)
 At each moment the current engine speed is translated via the flywheel to the spindle and its attached arms.
-When the engine and hence the spindle speed up, centrifugal force drives the balls outwards, which increases the angle of the spindle arms, which lowers the arm of the linkage mechanism, which is attached to the valve such that it partly closes.
+When the engine and hence the spindle speed up, centrifugal force drives the balls outwards, which increases the angle of the spindle arms, which lowers the arm of the linkage mechanism, which is attached to the valve in such a way that it partly closes.
 With less steam being supplied, the engine slows down.
 Conversely, when the engine slows down (due to this regulatory effect, fluctuations in the supply of steam, increased resistance in the machinery, etc.) there is less centrifugal force.
-This lowers the balls, which decreases the angle of the spindle arms, which raises the linkage arm, which partly opens the valve, which increases the flow of steam, which speeds up the engine.
-There is, thus, a tight feedback loop that regulates the primary operation (steam-driven engine activity) with only a slight time lag.4